berkeley-demography/stata-savio-notes/README.md

 ## Transferring data

-I have some documentation on how to move things around: https://pages.github.berkeley.edu/demography/computing-lab/research-computing.html#storing-and-transferring-data-on-savio
+Documentation on how to move things around: https://pages.github.berkeley.edu/demography/computing-lab/research-computing.html#storing-and-transferring-data-on-savio

 If you prefer not to use terminal, open on demand provides a nifty file interface to upload (smaller files < 1GB) and download to your home and scratch directories: